FAIZ428/CS362-004-U2018/projects/azharf/README.md

- "This is my assignment-1 submission! for cs 362"
+ "This is my assignment-1 submission! for cs 362 summer"